 - Double check that the mud flaps are parallel to the ground, then snug up the screws.

 Now, you can always head down to your dealership and pay through the nose for a set of custom mud flaps.
 Or, you can save yourself a bundle of moolah by ordering right here at AutoAnything.
-Not only do you get free shipping with your order (no minimum purchase required), but you also get a 1-year lower price guarantee.
+Not only do you get Free Shipping with your order (no minimum purchase required), but you also get a 1-Year, Lower Price Guarantee.
 Pretty easy stuff.
-Of course, there will be some slight variations to these general installation steps, but these instructions should be the same whether you're mounting mud flaps for the Chevy Silverado or H3 mud flaps.
-And, the steps for installing dually mud flaps are virtually identical.
-All you really need to do extra is tighten up a few more bolts to support the added flap length.
+Of course, there will be some slight variations to these general installation steps, but the instructions should be the same.
+Same if you want to mount dually mud flaps.
+All you really need to do extra is tighten up a few more bolts to support the additional flap length.

-If the idea of drilling into your rig is about as appealing as eating raw pork gizzards, then you'll want to check out WeatherTech mud flaps.
-They have an ingenious new line of no-drill splash guards for trucks and SUVs that clamp securely into place without needing a single hole drilled.
-Unfortunately, these drill-less mud guards only fit a limited range of vehicles.
-If your rig isn't on the list, you're not out of luck.
-You can score a set of Husky mud flaps or Dee Zee mud flaps instead—you'll just have to do a bit of drilling.
-We also have a mud guards tech center on our site, be sure to check it out.
+If the idea of drilling into your rig is unappealing, you want the WeatherTech No Drill Mud Flaps pictured above.
+They have an ingenious new line of no-drill splash guards for trucks and SUVs that clamp securely into place.
+Unfortunately, these drill-free mud guards only fit a limited range of vehicles.
+If your rig isn’t on the list, you’re not out of luck.
+You can still score a set, like these mud flaps from Dee Zee—you will have to do a bit of drilling, though.
+We also have a Mud Guards Tech Center on our site, so be sure to check that out.